kevintherm/veloquent-js/README.md

 - **Minimal core**: Only ~3KB gzipped for core SDK
 - **No Typescript**: JSDoc types for editor IntelliSense
 - **Consumer-facing helpers**: Records, auth, and realtime built for application consumers
-- **Superuser/admin helpers**: Collections, schema, onboarding, and impersonation require a valid superuser token and are documented in [SUPERUSER.md](SUPERUSER.md)

 ## Quick Start